Aspect-404/Aspect401_-Kitbot/README.md

 **Public**
 > - `/bestping` Replies with which player online has best ping.
-> - `/bot` Shows data regarding the bot, like ram usage and uptime.
-> - `/bridge <#channel>` Setup a channel to have a chat bridge, requires ADMINISTRATOR permissions on the server.
-> - `/link` Link your Minecraft and Discord account.
-(Doesn't fully work yet)
-> - `/nearby` Show the nearest players.
-> - `/server` Replies with information about 0b0t.org, such as players, their ping, TPS, and more!
+> - `/server` Creates a render about 0b0t.org, such as players (including vanished), their ping, TPS, and more!
 > - `/worstping` Replies with which player online has worst ping.

 **Admin**
-> - `/blacklist <Minecraft UUID/Discord ID>` Blacklist a person from the bot.
 > - `/dev` Developer Options.

 # Selection of Kits
+currently only standard, pvp, regear, elle, kepterv, para, gentle, taming, brewing, dupe, beacon, armor, grief, mapart, travel, party, gapple, and redstone are available without whitelist, I'll add more later.
 <details>
 <summary>Standard Kit</summary>